 ETF shareholders receive a portion of the funds’ profits through dividends or earned interest paid.

-Why is a Bitcoin ETF a game changer for the crypto markets?
+Why is a Bitcoin ETF a Game-Changer?

-Increased liquidity via the AP & ETF ecosystem
+Increased Liquidity via the AP & ETF Ecosystem

 Similar to how NASDAQ regularly undergoes a thorough evaluation of their exchange to maintain regulatory compliance, we can expect the same standard to come from cryptocurrency exchanges that offer a Bitcoin ETF.

 Separation of Duties: Trading, Custody, and Valuation

 An exchange like Coinbase has already begun the process of offering custody services in addition to trading.
 This step is most likely a part of their broader plan to launch their ETF.

 Once ETFs are approved, trading Bitcoin at an institutional level will be officially legitimized, giving confidence to more big investors to enter the market, which allows exchanges to reduce fees as trading volume increases.